osama-ameer/osama-ameer/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Hi, I am a Software Engineer.
+I am a Software Engineer.
 I work on MERN Stack and have expertise in developing complex web and cross-platform mobile applications on ReactJS/React Native with different UI libraries.

 I have been working in the software industry for over 1.5 years in which I have accumulated a vast amount of knowledge and experience in all areas of the Full Stack SDLC including architecture and design, development, implementation, integration, and deployment.
 I’ve been developing internet-scale apps with MERN Stack technology.